iridium-browser/tracker/imprint.md

 ---

 #### Bug Tracker ####
-Please report any  issues and address any questions to our [Bug tracker @ GitHub](https://github.com/iridium-browser/iridium-browser/issues)
+Please report any  issues and address any questions to our Bug Tracker @ GitHub
-Stay up to date and sign up to our [Mailing List](http://lists.inai.de/mailman/listinfo/iridium)
+<a class="button small" href="https://github.com/iridium-browser/iridium-browser/issues" title="Bug Tracker">Bug Tracker</a>

 ----